The Missing U for Efficient Diffusion Models

 SCO gratefully acknowledges the financial support of the Oxford-Man Institute of Quantitative Finance.
-A significant portion of SCO's work was conducted at the University of Cambridge, where he also wishes to thank the University's HPC services for providing essential computational resources.
+A significant portion of SCO’s work was conducted at the University of Cambridge, where he also wishes to thank the University’s HPC services for providing essential computational resources.
+CWC gratefully acknowledges funding from CCMI, University of Cambridge.
+GY was supported in part by the ERC IMI (101005122), the H2020 (952172), the MRC (MC/PC/21013), the Royal Society (IEC/NSFC/211235), the NVIDIA Academic Hardware Grant Program, the SABER project supported by Boehringer Ingelheim Ltd, Wellcome Leap Dynamic Resilience, and the UKRI Future Leaders Fellowship (MR/V023799/1).
+JH was supported in part by the Imperial College Bioengineering Department PhD Scholarship and the UKRI Future Leaders Fellowship (MR/V023799/1).
+CBS acknowledges support from the Philip Leverhulme Prize, the Royal Society Wolfson Fellowship, the EPSRC advanced career fellowship EP/V029428/1, EPSRC grants EP/S026045/1 and EP/T003553/1, EP/N014588/1, EP/T017961/1, the Wellcome Innovator Awards 215733/Z/19/Z and 221633/Z/20/Z, CCMI and the Alan Turing Institute.
 AAR gratefully acknowledges funding from the Cambridge Centre for Data-Driven Discovery and Accelerate Programme for Scientific Discovery, made possible by a donation from Schmidt Futures, ESPRC Digital Core Capability Award, and CMIH and CCIMI, University of Cambridge.